 The economies of countries in Asia are in all stages of development.
 Many of the economies of countries in Asia are considered emerging market economies.
-Companies in Asia can be subject to risks such as nationalization or other forms of government interference, and/or rely on only a few industries or commodities.
+Companies in Asia can be subject to risks such as nationalization, new or inconsistent government restrictions, or other forms of government interference, and certain Asian economies rely on only a few industries or commodities.
 Economic events in one country or group of countries within the Asian region can have significant economic effects on the entire Asian region because the economies of the region are intertwined.
 Furthermore, many of the Asian economies are often characterized by high levels of inflation, undeveloped financial service sectors, frequent currency fluctuations, devaluations, or restrictions, unstable employment rates, political and social instability, and less efficient markets.
+Certain countries in Asia restrict direct foreign investment in their securities markets, and investments in securities traded on those markets may be made, if at all, only indirectly.
+In addition, some Asian countries may impose limitations on the amount of investments that may be made by foreign investors and the repatriation of proceeds from those investments.
 The economies of many Asian countries are heavily dependent on international trade and can be adversely affected by trade barriers, exchange controls and other measures imposed or negotiated by the countries with which they trade.
+Furthermore, increased political and social unrest in some Asian countries and slower economic growth could cause further economic and market uncertainty and economic decline in the entire region in the event of economic sanctions or military conflicts.
 The economies of Asia are also vulnerable to effects of natural disasters occurring within the region, including droughts, floods, tsunamis, and earthquakes.
 The economic impact of natural disasters can be significant at both the country and company levels.